ococ22/STAN-for-Time-Series-Forecast/README.md

 # STAN Time Series Forecasting Model

-This repository contains a TensorFlow/Keras implementation of the STAN model for multivariate time series forecasting.
+This repository contains a TensorFlow/Keras implementation of the Seasonality-Trend Aware Network (STAN) model for multivariate time series forecasting.
 It incorporates custom layers and MLP-based decoder architecture to predict future values of active power with seasonal decomposition.

 ---